dev-rohith/role-management/README.md

 - Can reactivate deactivated users

 #### Admin
 - Can deactivate regular users (but cannot reactivate them)
 - Can view any user's profile
 - Cannot modify other admins or super admins

 #### User
 - Can only view their own profile
 - Cannot perform administrative actions

+## Note: Do not make any changes to the test case files or the workflows/scripts, as doing so will lead to automatic disqualification.

 ### What's Already Implemented